Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Parry – chance to reflect attacks and take no damage

-In addition to the primary, secondary and tertiary stats, your gear also has its own stats.
+In addition to the primary, secondary and tertiary stats, your gear also has attributes that are good to know about.

 - Item level (iLvl) – Level of the gear, important for end game content